I wanted to put together a list of jobs for pregnant women to help those looking for extra work.

 6. Chat Agent

-There are 10 companies that regularly hire for work at home chat jobs.
+Here are 14 places to look for work at home chat jobs.

 7. Social Media Manager